-The “dinosaur” Texas beef ribs of the central Texas barbecue trail really left a mark.
+The “dinosaur” Texas beef ribs of the Texas barbecue trail really left a mark.
 More than big, they are beefy, smoky, crusty, tender and juicy, dressed with simple but earthy salt and pepper.
 That’s it.

 We visited more than a few spots along the trail, and loved them all, but at the end of the road Louie Mueller Barbecue of Taylor, TX, delivered the knock-out punch.